J. B. Bukauskas

-Jacob Allen "J. B." Bukauskas (born October 11, 1996) is an American professional baseball pitcher in the Seattle Mariners organization.
-He played college baseball for the North Carolina Tar Heels of the University of North Carolina at Chapel Hill.
-He has played in Major League Baseball (MLB) for the Arizona Diamondbacks.
+Jacob Allen "J. B." Bukauskas (born October 11, 1996) is an American professional baseball pitcher in the Milwaukee Brewers organization.
+He has previously played in Major League Baseball (MLB) for the Arizona Diamondbacks and Seattle Mariners.
+Bukauskas played college baseball for the North Carolina Tar Heels of the University of North Carolina at Chapel Hill.

 Amateur career

 Bukauskas attended Stone Bridge High School in Ashburn, Virginia.
 As a freshman, he helped Stone Bridge win both the regular season and district titles.
-On July 7, 2012, Bukauskas committed to the University of North Carolina, which he considered his "dream school."
+On July 7, 2012, Bukauskas committed to the University of North Carolina, which he considered his "dream school".
 As a sophomore, he was named first-team All-Met.
 Bukauskas reclassified during the summer after his sophomore year in order to graduate and attend North Carolina a year early.
 He was named the 2014 All-Met Baseball Player of the Year after compiling a 7–0 record, striking out 88 batters, and not allowing an earned run during the season.
 Bukauskas finished his high school career with a 21–3 record, 264 strikeouts, and a 0.88 ERA.

-Despite being expected by some to be drafted within the first two rounds of the 2014 MLB draft, Bukauskas asked every MLB team not to draft him.
+Despite being expected by some to be drafted within the first two rounds of the 2014 Major League Baseball (MLB) draft, Bukauskas asked every MLB team not to draft him.
 He was selected in the 20th round by the Arizona Diamondbacks but did not sign with the club, reaffirming his commitment to North Carolina.

 In his freshman year, Bukauskas led the Tar Heels with 14 games started and was part of the weekend rotation.
 In 2016, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League.
 As a junior, after going 9–0 with a 2.02 ERA during the regular season, he was named ACC Pitcher of the Year and first-team all-American by Baseball America and Collegiate Baseball.